 Dividend policy We currently do not intend to declare any dividends on our common stock in the foreseeable future.
-Our ability to pay dividends on our common stock is limited by the covenants of the credit agreement governing our Credit Facilities.
+Our ability to pay dividends on our common stock is limited by the covenants of our Credit Agreement.

 See "Dividend Policy."